microsoft/PartsUnlimited/index.md

 ## Lab Structure
 The labs available on this page are divided into sections and in most cases these sections correspond to online courses, that are available on <a href="http://www.edx.org" target="_blank"><span style="color: #0066cc;" color="#0066cc">http://www.edx.org </span></a>.
-Not all sections currently have a corresponding online.
+Not all sections currently have a corresponding online course.

 - DevOps Practices and Principles - <a href="https://www.edx.org/course/devops-practices-and-principles-0" target="_blank"><span style="color: #0066cc;" color="#0066cc">DevOps200.1x: DevOps Practices and Principles</span></a>
 - Infrastructure as Code - <a href="https://www.edx.org/course/infrastructure-as-code-0" target="_blank"><span style="color: #0066cc;" color="#0066cc">DevOps200.2x: Infrastructure as Code</span></a>